 Do I need employers’ liability insurance?

-- if you are a family business and only employ close members of your family you are exempt (although this exemption does not apply to family businesses incorporated as limited companies)
+There are some exceptions, such as public organisations and small businesses which only employ close family members (although this exemption does not apply to family businesses incorporated as limited companies).

 What does employers’ liability insurance cover?

 Your business will be covered in the event of a claim from an employee about an injury or illness suffered as a direct result of their work.
 For instance, if an employee trips and falls over a trailing computer wire and damages their arm, you, the employer, are liable.